mehwisha01/Design-Portfolio/content/posts/Featured/index.md

 ![Screen 9: Upload](/Old9.png)
 ![Screen 10: Upload](/Old10.png)
 ![Screen 11: Upload](/Old11.png)
-(....)
-Many more screens to get to Graphical representation.
+(....) many more screens to get to graphical representation.
 <br>I reduced the number of clicks which was causing users to be lost on steps.<br>

 <b>New Design</b>